- WEEKLY SPECIALS, SALES & INVENTORY UPDATES!!

 How long after I receive my order of silkworm eggs will they hatch?

-The silkworm eggs will generally hatch within a week after they arrive if kept between 78 and 85 degrees (eggs take longer to hatch at cooler temperatures).
+The silkworm eggs will generally hatch within a week after they arrive if kept between 78 and 85 degrees, but may take up to 2 weeks (eggs take longer to hatch at cooler temperatures).

 What do I need to do to hatch the eggs?

 Try to keep them consistently between 78 and 85 degrees.
 They will hatch at a somewhat lower temperature but it will take longer (and the newly hatched worms will not grow and be healthy unless they are maintained at warm temperatures).
 WE RECOMMEND USING AN INCUBATOR IF POSSIBLE.
 (See picture and info below.)

 Yes, if cared for properly.
 The hatch rate is usually about 90-95% (or higher), but do not be alarmed if you end up with significantly fewer worms than eggs because some of the worms get covered up by a thin invisible layer of silk that silkworms are constantly placing down.
 Also it is normal for some worms to die at the earliest stage after hatching (especially if they are overcrowded or environment is not ideal).
 If you want to maximize the number of worms you get from a given number of eggs, no more than 500 eggs should be hatched out in each petri dish (200 eggs per petri dish is ideal for maximum number of worms to eggs hatched).
 If you place about 200 eggs in each LARGE petri dish for hatching, you will end up with a higher percentage of worms to eggs than with a higher number of eggs per dish -- as long as temperatures remain warm and other environmental/feeding needs are met.